MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 -   **Copy constructors**

-     In both [!INCLUDE[vs_dev12](../atl-mfc-shared/includes/vs_dev12_md.md)] and [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)], the compiler generates a copy constructor for a class if that class has a user-defined move constructor but no user-defined copy constructor.
+     In both [!INCLUDE[vs_dev12](../atl-mfc-shared/includes/vs_dev12_md.md)] and Visual Studio 2015, the compiler generates a copy constructor for a class if that class has a user-defined move constructor but no user-defined copy constructor.
 In Dev14, this implicitly generated copy constructor is also marked "= delete".

 ##  <a name="VS_Update1"></a> Conformance Improvements in Update 1